RadekTester/space_invaders/README.md

 ### Installation of virutal environment
-In order for the appliaction to work, please ensure that you have created your Python virtual environment `python -m venv venv`
+In order for the appliaction to work, please ensure that you have created your Python virtual environment

+`python -m venv venv`

 Activate your virtual environment (on Windows machine):

 `.\venv\Scripts\activate`

 Then ensure that you upgrade your pip.

 `python -m pip install --upgrade pip`

 Then ensure that you have installed all necessary packages with:

 `pip install -r requirements.txt`

 ### Details of the application
-- Goal of the application is to identify intruders on radar scan.
+- Goal of the application is to identify intruders on a radar scan.
 - Radar scan is distorted with noise.
 - It is considered, that not always a 'perfect' intruder picture will be visible.
 Therefore min matching "pixels" are required to indicate intruder.
 - Appliaction returns intruders locations (top left correner x, y location), as well as % of matching pixels and visibility on scan %.